bluelhf/pithos/README.md

 ### <kbd>GET</kbd> <kbd>/download/:uuid</kbd>

 Download a file from the server.
 The file will be sent as the response body.
-The file name will be sent as the `X-File-Name` header.
+The file name will be sent as the `X-File-Name` header, URI-encoded as defined in [encodeURIComponent](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent).

 If successful, the response status code will be `200 OK`.